 - 1. AMERICAN HEART ASSOCIATION HEALTHCARE PROVIDER/CPR must remain current throughout the nursing program.
 A course will be offered to incoming and returning nursing students during the first few weeks of the semester. - 2.
-PPD will be required one a year.
-A chest x-ray or T-spot (within 1 year) is required if you are a known converter.
-This may need to be repeated if it will expire during the duration of the program.
+PPD a two step TB test or a Quantiferon TB will be required one a year.
 The clinical facility policy which requires specific or more frequent testing will prevail. - 3.
 Latex Allergy Questionnaire has to be completed upon starting the first semester. - 4.
 Hepatitis series has to be started upon entering the program and completed by the following spring semester.
 Upon completion, proof of each injection must be submitted to the academic assistant within seven days of the due date.
-Proof of hepatitis titer is acceptable for this requirement. - 5.
-MMR proof of two (2) immunizations or positive titer has to be on file. - 6.
+Proof of hepatitis titer is acceptable for this requirement.

+- 5. MMR proof of two (2) immunizations or positive titer has to be on file. - 6.
 Evidence of current Health Insurance must be provided by the date specified by the DON upon admission to the program.
 The student acknowledges that he/she will maintain health insurance while in the nursing program.
 (See also the School of Health Science Health Insurance Policy Statement) - 7.
 Chicken pox -proof of two (2) immunizations or a positive titer has to be on file. - 8.
 Valid Driver's License two (2) copies must be provided upon entering program and upon renewal during the program.
-(See also the School of Health Science Student Driver's License

-- and Automobile Liability Policy Statement.) - 9.
+(See also the School of Health Science Student Driver's License and Automobile Liability Policy Statement.) - 9.
 Evidence of current Vehicle Liability Insurance must be provided upon entering the program if the student will be driving to and from the clinical sites.
 The student acknowledges that he/she will maintain vehicle liability insurance while in the nursing program when driving to attend clinical experiences.
 (See also the School of Health Science Student Driver's License and Automobile Liability Policy Statement.) - 10.
 A mandatory education packet, internet modules or orientation sessions may be required in order to meet agency requirement for non-employees.
 These are due by the required dates as indicated by the DON or faculty instructors. - 11.
 Background Check the program and may be required yearly per clinical facility policies. - 12.
 Proof of flu vaccine per facility policies. - 13.
-Covid vaccine is mandatory if facilities require vaccine. - 14.
+Covid vaccine preferred but not required for most facilities.
+Some facilities are requiring exceptions forms to be filled out.
+This is subject to change according to facility requirements and then students will be help to the Covid requirements. - 14.
 Covid testing may be required per facility policies. - 15.
 PPE for Covid may be mandatory per facility policies.
-Revised 9/19/13 TNF, revised 1/21- DON
+Revised 8/23- DON